Arapaho

 - Conflict And Resilience History

-- The Arapaho faced numerous conflicts with European settlers and the U.S. government, including forced relocations.
-Despite these challenges, they have maintained their cultural identity and continue to advocate for their rights.
+- The Arapaho faced conflicts with settlers and the U.S. government, leading to treaties that forced them onto reservations.
+Despite these challenges, they have maintained their cultural identity.

 - Diaspora Perspectives